 Shipment Tracking vs. End-to-end Delivery Arrangement

-To clarify, both customer-centric and internal tracking mean more than just having visibility of the last mile.
-The bigger goal is constructing a highly-functional delivery system that is optimized at every phase, resulting in an increase in exceptional customer delivery interactions.
+To clarify, both customer-centric tracking and internal tracking require more than just having visibility into the last mile.
+The larger goal is constructing a highly-functional delivery system that is optimized at every phase, resulting in an increase in exceptional customer delivery interactions.
 Modernizing and bringing intelligence to your workflow for the complete supply chain is a big, key step to collecting delivery data to analyze and improve.
 After you do that, it's simpler to implement tracking apps and widgets for any of your organizational needs.